SUSTech-Optimization/VF-iDCA/results/readme.md

 You should create folder to store results before running the experiments.

-For example if you want to run the elasticnet_experiments.py, you should create folder like
+For example if you want to run the elasticnet_experiments.py, you should create folder as

 ```
 ├── /results/